SAP/cloud-sdk-ios-fiori-ar/README.md

 There is currently support for `AR Cards`.
 This refers to Cards that match with a corresponding Marker that represent annotations relative to an image or object in the real world.

-### Background

-##### ARKit

-A framework provided by Apple which processes and provides sensor data from the IMU for an Augmented Reality experience to work.
-Such as motion tracking, localizing device, session capture, and image analysis/processing.
-ARKit uses `ARAnchor` and it's limited subtypes (`ARPlaneAnchor`, `ARImageAnchor`, `ARObjectAnchor`) to keep track of their points of interest in the `ARSession`.
-For more in-depth information refer to the [ARKit Documentation.](https://developer.apple.com/documentation/arkit "ARKit Documentation.")

-##### RealityKit

-While ARKit handles the above it does not render any content into the scene.
-RealityKit is a framework and API above ARKit that follows the Entity-Component Architectural pattern. `Entity` are 3D models that can have Components or behaviors applied to them.
-This handles establishing a scene that 3D content and audio can be anchored to from the ARKit anchors.
-RealityKit has it's own notion of `AnchorEntity` that have overlapping functionality with ARKit Anchors yet with the purpose of anchoring 3D content.
-For more in-depth information refer to the [RealityKit Documentation.](https://developer.apple.com/documentation/realitykit/ "RealityKit Documentation.")

-##### Reality Composer

-Creation of Augmented Reality experiences without a visual understanding of the scene can be difficult.
-Hardcoding and measuring the xyz locations of content can be tedious.
-Reality Composer is an app for iOS and Mac with functionalities to compose AR scenes around a chosen anchor type.
-3D content can be placed and given conditional actions and audio.
-A benefit of using this app is that the scene can be previewed in AR and edited in real time using an iOS device.

-> **Note**: Reality Composer is required to scan an object when choosing an Object Anchor.

-##### SwiftUI

-3D content design has many challenges.
-It can be time consuming, expensive, require additional skills, and generates large files.
-3D Content is also difficult to make dynamic changes such as animations through interaction and conditions.
-As a solution, instead of placing 3D content into the scene.
-Invisible Entities are placed as children relative to the chosen Anchor.
-Their locations are projected from the world scene onto the screen and SwiftUI Views are rendered at those locations.

 ## AR Cards

 > **WARNING**: Concepts and implementation for components are `in-development` and can change at any time!!!